Skip to content

 Sales conversion rates

 You'll have 30 connect calls.
 What are you looking for help with?
 Is this something you're looking to fix?
-How long have you been evaluating x provider for?
+How long have you been evaluating x provider?
 It's brief, short and sweet.
 Trying to qualify someone, probably 30% of those who make it to the exploratory call.
-Because you have a sales process in place doesn't mean that everyone has to go through the entire process.
+Just because you have a sales process in place doesn't mean that everyone has to go through the entire process.

-If I was to demo Hubspot to every single person that wants a demo, I'd be literally be on the phone all the time.
+If I was to demo Hubspot to every single person who wants a demo, I'd be on the phone all the time.
 I'd have 10 exploratory calls.
 You may get to kind of for a goal setting calls.
-Out of those you may get to two demonstrations and anyone who was demoing software, you're typically looking at the very least for a one or two close rate.
-If your demo to two people at least more proceed and activate.
+Out of those you may get to two demonstrations and for anyone who was demoing software, you're typically looking at the very least for a one or two close rate.
+If your demo is to two people at least more proceed and activate.

-If you don't have it, you probably need probably six months to get an accurate view on.
+If you don't have it, you probably need six months to get an accurate view.
 If you get a hundred leads, how many of those will be close?
-These are a couple of dashboards that I use in house.
-We have a deal forecast by owner and see a wide variety.
-These could be all the individual sales reps, the different colours correspond to the various different products and services that they are selling.
+These are a couple of dashboards that I use in-house.
+We have a deal forecast by the owner and see a wide variety.
+These could be all the individual sales reps, the different colours correspond to the various products and services that they are selling.
 You also have deal stages.
 You can customise that within the Hubspot CRM.
 Don't just take this as standard, but that could be the typical sales process that people may try and qualify people.
 Deal forecast from an ownership perspective, what are you forecasting based on closing it within the given month?

 B2B sales pipeline

-These are things that I always populate when it comes to me moving an opportunity forward.
+These are things that I always populate when it comes to moving an opportunity forward.
 One is our next step.
-It could be something like that or it could be the sales person to follow up with the prospect.
+It could be something like that or it could be the salesperson to follow up with the prospect.
 I will then create a task and then follow up with them.

 Then the other thing I do is update the next step date because anything that's in the past, it shouldn't be there.

 The final thing is revenue.
-I will populate the opportunity records, the corresponds, products they're looking at marketing, sales, service.
+I will populate the opportunity records, the corresponding, products they're looking at marketing, sales, and service.

 Takeaways